ElevatorFeedforward

 - Parameters:

-maxVoltage – The maximum voltage that can be supplied to the elevator.
+max_voltage – The maximum voltage that can be supplied to the elevator.

 velocity – The velocity of the elevator.